-After DC power at nominal voltage has been applied, the drive becomes ready within 30 seconds if the Motor Start Option is disabled (i.e., the motor starts as soon as the power has been applied).
-If a recoverable error condition is detected during the start sequence, the drive executes a recovery procedure which may cause the time to become ready to exceed 30 seconds.
-During spin up to ready time the drive responds to some commands over the SCSI interface.
-Stop time is less than 30 seconds from removal of DC power.
+After DC power at nominal voltage has been applied, the drive typically becomes ready within 30 seconds if the Motor Start Option is disabled, such as the motor starts as soon as the power has been applied.
+If a recoverable error condition is detected during the start sequence, the drive executes a recovery procedure which may cause the time to become ready to exceed 30 seconds, but to become ready within 50 seconds.
+During spin up to ready time, the drive responds to some commands over the SCSI interface in less than 1.5 seconds after application of power.
+The supported commands include the Test Unit Ready command which can be used to provide information indicating the status of the spin up, such as the drive is still in process of coming ready or the drive requires intervention (see SCSI Interface Product Manual, part number 77738479).
+Stop time is less than 20 seconds from removal of DC power.

 If the Motor Start Option is enabled, the internal controller accepts the commands listed in the SCSI Interface Product Manual less than 3 seconds after DC power has been applied.
-After the Motor Start command has been received the drive becomes ready for normal operations within 30 seconds typically (excluding an error recovery procedure).
-The Motor Start command can also be used to command the drive to stop the spindle (see the SCSI Interface Product Manual, P/N 77738479).
+After the Motor Start Command has been received the drive becomes ready for normal operations within 13 seconds typically (excluding an error recovery procedure).
+The Motor Start Command can also be used to command the drive to stop the spindle (see SCSI Interface Product Manual, part number 77738479).